SuyeshBadge/fixin5mins/memory-bank/progress.md

    - HTML posts (using templates and HTML2Image)
    - Quote images (using templates with text)
    - Carousel posts (for multi-panel content)
+   - Instagram Stories with 9:16 aspect ratio (NEW)
    - @fixin5mins posts with emotional hooks and micro-storytelling
    - Random data image generation for sample content
    - Red quote template with cream background for motivational content